fyrkov/refcards/AWS/CloudFront.md

 * S3 Pre-Signed URLs issue a request on behalf of a person who pre-signed the URL.
 Uses IAM key of the signing IAM principal.
 Only allows access to S3.
 Has limited lifetime.

 #### Price classes
-CLoudFront access data price is different per regions and costs can be controlled with price classes
+CloudFront access data price is different per regions and costs can be controlled with price classes
 * Price Class All - all regions, best performance
 * Price Class 200 exclude most expensive regions, e.g. Australia
 * Price Class 100 include least expensive regions - North America and Europe